 Hope you’re all having a fantastic Christmas season!

-Here at Star Name Registry, we’ll be closing the office for Christmas 😊 But if you’re putting off naming a star until January and looking for some stellar events to give you inspiration here’s some astronomy adventures you can in the meantime.
+Here at Star Name Registry, we’ll be closing the office for Christmas 😊 But if you’re putting off naming a star until January and looking for some stellar events to give you inspiration here are some astronomy adventures you can in the meantime.

 Thursday, December 21 at 11:28 a.m.
 EST – Northern Winter Solstice & Southern Summer Solstice

-On the December 21 at, the sun will reach the southernmost point for the year.
+On December 21, the sun will reach the southernmost point for the year.
 Because the sun is so low in the sky, we’ll be getting the shortest day of the year.
 From that day onward the sun will only be getting higher in the sky until the summer solstice.
 But that’s only if you’re in the northern hemisphere.